Before you get too excited about today's move, Mad Money host Jim Cramer puts it in context.

-Even after a big move, Mad Money host Jim Cramer thinks you need to hang on.
+Mad Money host Jim Cramer shares what you need to get started in this market.